Hwang Soo Jin

-Hwang Soo Jin (黄树人; born 1937) is a Singaporean former politician and insurer.
+Hwang Soo Jin (born 1937) is a Singaporean former politician and insurer.
 A former member of the People's Action Party (PAP), he served as the Member of Parliament (MP) representing Jalan Kayu Constituency from 1968 to 1984 and the Deputy Speaker of Parliament from 1981 to 1984.

 Early life

-Hwang was born in 1937 in China before moving to Singapore when he was three.
+Hwang Soo Jin was born in 1937 in China before moving to Singapore when he was three.
 The second son to P. K. Hwang, an insurer, he attended Chung Cheng High School and later studied in London in 1954 for 3 years.
 He later returned and worked at Commercial Union's Malayan organisation.

 In 1959, he became an associate at the Chartered Insurance Institute and was in-charge of the Marine Department.
 Before joining politics, Hwang was an assistant manager of an insurance company and was a member of the Public Service in the disciplinary panel.

 Career

 Political career

 Hwang made his political debut at the 1968 general election, contesting for Member of Parliament (MP) for Jalan Kayu Constituency against Sum Chong Meng of Workers' Party (WP).
 Hwang was elected with 82.30% of the vote.
 At the 1972 general election, he contested for MP of Jalan Kayu Constituency again, against Madai Puthan Damodaran Nair of WP and Ong Seng Kok of United National Front.
 He was elected with 59.42% of the vote.

 In the 1976 general election, Hwang contested for MP of Jalan Kayu Constituency again, against Madai Puthan Damodaran Nair of WP again, being elected with 61.57% of the vote.
 In the following election, he contested for MP of Jalan Kayu Constituency again, against Madai Puthan Damodaran Nair again, being elected with 69.02% of the vote.
 In 1981, Hwang became the Deputy Speaker of Parliament till 1984.
 He retired from politics in 1984 for personal reasons.